dysonprotocol/docs/blog/2023-05-01-What-You-Can-Do-With-DYS-Coins/index.md

-# Unleashing the Power of Dyson Protocol
+# Unleashing the Power of DYS Coins

 The Dyson Protocol is a groundbreaking blockchain network that aims to simplify the creation and deployment of decentralized web applications (“dWApps”) by using the widely popular programming language, Python.
 The protocol's unique approach eliminates a major point of failure in crypto by **hosting the frontend user interface on-chain**.
 In this blog post, we will explore the various possibilities of utilizing the native DYS coins on the Dyson Protocol blockchain.